 I had taken all the necessary precautions.
 My voice was calm and steady when I asked if I could go to my girlfriend’s house.
 I made it sound as routine as possible, like the many times I had asked before.
 I didn’t rush out the door to reveal any extraordinary excitement.
 I even turned left out of the driveway when I needed to turn right to go to my friend’s house.
 I thought I was a genius.

 When I first got the text asking me to check for her wallet in my car, it felt off to me.
-Something in my head went off and said, “Something isn’t right, why would she ask me to go outside right this moment and check?”
+Something in my head went off and said, “Something isn’t right.
+Why would she ask me to go outside right this moment and check?”
 I quickly shook off the feeling and told myself I was being crazy.
 So I went to my car to check.

 There are few things in my life I remember more clearly than the image of my Mom standing there in the driveway.
 Her arms were crossed, and the streetlight behind her made her appear as a dark silhouette.
-Honestly it was completely and utterly terrifying.
+Honestly, it was completely and utterly terrifying.
 I begged her not to go inside.
 Please, Mom, I pleaded, just let me drive my car home.
 I don’t think I’ve experienced a moment where I’ve felt as ashamed as I did that night.

 Miraculously, a solution presented itself.
-Off the top of my head (and not really as a serious solution) I said I would send pictures of each place I went to when I arrived.
-I remember my Mom looking at my Dad for a second, surprised I had actually presented a viable answer to her question.
+Off the top of my head (and not really as a serious solution), I said I would send pictures of each place I went to when I arrived.
+I remember my mom looking at my dad for a second, surprised I had actually presented a viable answer to her question.
 They thought about it for a second and then agreed to the idea.
-For the next couple of months, I sent pictures to my Mom of restaurants, bowling alleys, the high school weight room, my friend’s basement, and a long list of other locations.
+For the next couple of months, I sent pictures to my mom of restaurants, bowling alleys, the high school weight room, my friend’s basement, and a long list of other locations.

-As a teenager, I thought I could get away with anything.I thought I could maneuver my way around obstacles and make it up as I went along, building in little lie here and there to get by.
+I thought I could maneuver my way around obstacles and make it up as I went along, building in little lies here and there to get by.
 That night taught me that eventually it all comes crashing down.
-It just was not worth it.
-I learned that I’d rather have my parents say no when I ask, than experience their disappointment in me when I lie.
+Losing my parents’ trust just was not worth it.
+I learned that I’d rather have my parents say no when I ask than experience their disappointment in me when I lie.

-So many years later, that story always makes my Mom and me laugh.
+So many years later, that story always makes my mom and me laugh.
 I know she thought she was the most badass mom in America that night.
 I will admit that it was an impressive and elaborate plan to form on the fly.
 But in the end, it’s just Murphy’s Law.